Colonial León cathedral with white baroque facade and volcanic peaks visible in the distance across Nicaragua's Pacific lowlands

 Q: What currency should I bring to Nicaragua?

 A: Nicaragua's currency is the Córdoba (NIO), but US Dollars are widely accepted throughout the country, especially in tourist areas.
 Bring small denomination US bills ($1, $5, $10, $20) as change can be difficult.
 ATMs in León dispense both Córdobas and US Dollars.
-Credit cards are accepted at larger establishments but cash is essential for markets, local restaurants, and street vendors.
+Credit cards are accepted at larger establishments but cash is essential for local restaurants and street vendors.

 Until I have sailed this port myself, these notes are soundings in another's wake.
 This guide draws from published accounts, fellow cruisers, and careful research — but it does not yet carry the weight of my own anchor.
 I am working my way through the world's cruise ports, one by one, to write what I see with my own eyes and feel with my own heart.
 This page awaits that day.